 In my published study of 500 consecutive cases in an English village over 20 years, only 1 in 100 developed significant complications (always pneumonia).

 The worst complication is death.
 This is rare except in young babies for whom it is a more exhausting illness than some can stand.
 In babies it can lead to respiratory failure, convulsions and coma from encephalopathy.
 It is thought that some very young babies who get it, do not cough at all, but simply get the 'stopping breathing' bit that usually comes after a bout of coughing, with possibly very serious consequences.
-In the United Kingdom it is estimated that one child in 1500 who gets it under the age of one, dies from it.
-(Anxious parents should take comfort from this).
+In the United Kingdom one child in 50 who gets it under the age of one, dies from it.
 In older children death is very rare; 1 in 20,000 cases.
 In the underdeveloped world, the mortality is vastly greater.

 There are minor complications that are often described but usually occur only in the most severe.
 These are; bleeding over the white of the eye (subconjunctival haemorrhage), blood spots in the skin (petechiae), tearing of the ligament at the base of the tongue and umbilical hernia.
 All these are caused by congestion of blood or the strain of coughing, retching and vomiting.